Atmos4/q.js/README.md

 ## Credits and inspiration

-`q.js` is named after `querySelectorAll`, because it started off as an alias for that method.
+`q.js` is named after `querySelectorAll`, it started off as an alias for that method.

 The implementation improves on a lot of ideas from [ki.js](https://github.com/dciccale/ki.js/).
 Go and give him a star!

 I wanted to see how small a jQuery API could get.
 The plan is to build an extended version that covers a lot more functionality and could be used in production.

+Contributions are most welcomed, especially in order to save more bytes!